Vision Marine Technologies Inc - GuruFocus.com

 MONTREAL, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. ( VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, today announced that it has entered into a definitive agreement with certain investors for the issuance and sale of 1,741,901 of its common shares (or common share equivalents) for a price of $4.21 per share, for gross proceeds of approximately $7.3 million, in a registered direct offering.
+27, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. ( VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, a global leader and innovator within the performance electric recreational boating industry, today announced the closing of its registered direct offering with certain investors for the issuance and sale of 554,253 of its common shares at a price of $4.21 per share, for gross proceeds of approximately $2.3 million.

-Additionally, Vision Marine will issue to the investors in a concurrent private placement, warrants to purchase up to 1,741,901 common shares, which represents 100% of the number of common shares (or common share equivalents) issued in the registered direct offering.
-The warrants will have an exercise price of $4.21 per share, will be exercisable six (6) months following the issuance date and will expire three (3) years following the issuance date.
+Additionally, Vision Marine issued to the investors in a concurrent private placement, warrants to purchase up to 554,253 common shares, which represented 100% of the number of common shares sold in the registered direct offering.
+The warrants have an exercise price of $4.21 per share, are exercisable six (6) months following the issuance date and will expire three (3) years following the issuance date.

 The Company intends to use the net proceeds from the offering for working capital and general corporate purposes.

-The shares (and common share equivalents) described above are being offered by Vision Marine pursuant to a registration statement (File No. 333-267893) previously filed with and subsequently declared effective by the Securities and Exchange Commission (the “SEC”).
-A prospectus supplement relating to the offering will be filed with the SEC and will be available on the SEC’s website at http://www.sec.gov.
+The shares described above were offered by Vision Marine pursuant to a registration statement (File No. 333-267893) previously filed with and subsequently declared effective by the Securities and Exchange Commission (the “SEC”).
+A prospectus supplement relating to the offering was filed with the SEC and is available on the SEC’s website at www.sec.gov.

 The warrants described above were offered in a private placement under Section 4(a)(2) of the Securities Act of 1933, as amended (the "Act"), and Regulation D promulgated thereunder and, along with the common shares underlying the warrants, have not been registered under the Act, or applicable state securities laws.
 Accordingly, the warrants and underlying common shares may not be offered or sold in the United States except pursuant to an effective registration statement or an applicable exemption from the registration requirements of the Act and such applicable state securities laws.